csaude/hl7/README.md

 # HL7 tool

-Extract patient demographic data from epts central server in HL7 format.
+Extract patient demographic data from an EPTS server in HL7 format.

 ## Project structure

 This is a maven project composed of two modules: configurer and web.
-The configurer allows admins to set encrypted configuration properties used by the web app.
+The configurer allows administrators to set encrypted configuration properties used by the web app.
 The web app is the interface for lab technicians to extract and search through patient demographic data.
-Since all data is stored in an encrypted format, a keystore (`app.keyStore`) and password (`app.keyStore.password`) configuration parameters must be provided in order for the apps to function.
-The keyStore must contain two entries that are the disa secrete key and the C-Saúde secret key.
+Since all data is stored in an encrypted format, a keyStore (`app.keyStore`) and password (`app.keyStore.password`) configuration parameters must be provided in order for the apps to function.
+The keyStore must contain two entries that are the DISA secret key (`disaSecretKeyAlais`) and the C-Saúde secret key (`cSaudeSecretKeyAlias`).

 ## Configurer

-The configurer is a spring boot application with React as the frontend.
+The configurer is a Spring Boot application with React as the frontend.
 In order to develop the configurer, `Java 8`, `maven`, `nodejs v20` and `npm` need to be installed.